Lyoness: Legality and alleged deceptive practices

 In January 2019, Italy’s Competition Authority (AGCM) ruled that the Lyoness cashback formula, which promises a percentage refund of the money spent by consumers shopping at the company’s affiliated retailers, is an unfair and deceptive commercial practice that constitutes a pyramid scheme according to the Italian Consumer Code, and imposed a penalty of €3,200,000 against the company.

 Television

 On November 30, 2011, Dragons’ Den Canada aired an episode featuring the pitch of the Lyoness ‘Premium Member’ Andy Nyakas from Brampton, Ontario, asking the ‘Dragons’ to jointly invest CDN$175,000 to acquire Lyoness ‘business packages’ through him.
 None of the Dragons were willing to invest.
 Instead, they ridiculed him and his business idea, suggesting that it's 'distasteful', and 'a pyramid scheme’.
-Robert Herjavec also advised Nyakis, who borrowed against his house to acquire Lyoness positions, not to invest any more money in the Lyoness system.
+Robert Herjavec also advised Nyakas, who borrowed against his house to acquire Lyoness positions, not to invest any more money in the Lyoness system.